- Home

 9. Butternut squash, cranberry, and quinoa salad

-We might not crave salad as much now as we do in summer, but with the right ingredients, an autumnal salad will go down an absolute treat – and it’s the perfect meal if you’ve overindulged in pumpkin pie or maple and pecan tart!
+Just because it’s autumn, it doesn’t mean we should turn our backs on salads.
+With the right ingredients, an autumnal salad will go down a treat – and it’s the perfect meal if you’ve overindulged in pumpkin pie or maple and pecan tart!

 An autumn salad should be filling, wholesome, and packed with seasonal ingredients – and this butternut squash salad ticks all three boxes.
 Not only is it stuffed with seasonal staples like squash, cranberries, and pumpkin seeds, but it also contains quinoa, an ancient, highly nutritional grain that gives the salad a lovely nutty flavour.